 What could gun legislation look like if a Democrat wins the presidency?

-Some have also issued support for buyback programs, including former Vice President Joe Biden and Sen. Bernie Sanders, of Vermont.
+Some have also issued support for buyback programs, including former Vice President Joe Biden and Sen. Bernie Sanders, I-Vt.
 Biden, who authored the 1994 assault weapons ban, is in favor of universal background checks and renewing a ban on assault weapons.
 However, he has yet to release a detailed plan on gun control reform.

 Castro, who unveiled a gun policy after the El Paso shooting, also came out in support of buybacks.
 In the past, Castro has described buybacks as having "had mixed success," but as being "good policy" in some circumstances.

 Warren, who did not include support for buybacks in her gun policy announced in the wake of the El Paso and Dayton shootings, described her focus on reducing the power of the NRA, putting $100 million annually toward gun safety research and reducing gun deaths in the country by 80%.

 "Historically, when Congress works to address big national issues, we don't simply pass one law and cross our fingers.
 Instead, we continue the research -- into new policies and around the consequences of our existing policies -- and then come back on a regular basis to update the law," she wrote in her plan.
 "We don't do this with guns."